raymondwusuper/fetch-frontend-assessment/README.md

 # fetch-frontend-assessment
 ## Overview
-This **React + JS** web application where users can view an image gallery of their favorite dog breeds using the Dog API.
-Users can select a dog breed, and the app will display images of the selected breeds.
+This is a **React + JS** web application where users can view an image gallery of their favorite dog breeds using the Dog API.
+Users can select one or more dog breeds, and the app will display images of the selected breeds.

 ## Requirements
 - **Node.js**